sajokanya/sample-doc-md/faq.md

 ### Can I sync files larger than 100 MB?

-Yes, CloudSync Pro supports files up to 50 GB in size.
+Yes, Cirrus Sync supports files up to 50 GB in size.
 Large files are transferred using chunked uploads for reliability.
 The actual size limit may depend on your cloud provider's restrictions.

 ### Why are some files not syncing?